lamastex/spark-trend-calculus/README.md

 - Extract the media coverage as a normalized number of articles by country
 - Plot both the goldstein scale and number of articles over time grouped by country

+### Media coverage

 Below example shows the (normalized) media coverage for both France and United Kingdom with regards to oil and gas.

 ![EVENT](/images/FR_UK_OIL-events.png)

 That way, I can quickly eye ball any potential outbreak related to the oil and gas markets.
-Programmatically, I define my coverage as a zscore of number of articles per country and extract top 1000 tuple country / dates with in term of mass coverage.
+Programmatically, I define the coverage as the zscore function of the number of articles per country, and extract top 1000 tuples country / dates (1000 most massively covered events).

-The idea is then to enrich the full dataset with the events that took place on those dates, at these places.
-Some interesting results below.
+The idea is then to enrich the full data with the events that took place on those dates, at these places.

 ```
 +-----------+-------+------------------+